vestrel00/contacts-android/DEV_NOTES.md

 **Data inserts**

-In the native Contacts app, Data inserted in combined contacts mode will be associated to the first RawContact in the list, which may not be the same as the RawContact referenced by `ContactsColumns.NAME_RAW_CONTACT_ID`.
+In the native Contacts app, Data inserted in combined contacts mode will be associated to the first RawContact in the list sorted by the RawContact ID.
+This may not be the same as the RawContact referenced by `ContactsColumns.NAME_RAW_CONTACT_ID`.

 **UI changes?**